 Here are a few highly recommended options on Booking.com:

 As you can see, there is a wide variety of accommodation options in Prague.
 Keep in mind that the weekends are busy with English tourists coming down for their “stag-do’s” and “hen-do’s” (bachelor / bachelorette parties).
 This is due to the fact that beer is so cheap in the Czech Republic, as are the flights to get here from the UK.

 Where to Eat in Prague

-There are numerous traditional dishes in Prague that you simply must try.
+There are numerous traditional meals and drinks to sample in Prague.
 Although, be warned, if you’re a vegetarian most of the traditional meals contain meat.
 For vegan and vegetarian options, you’ll have to eat international food.